WATCH: New video shows mom and 2 kids lowered from top of 30-foot border barrier

-EL CENTRO, California (Border Report) — Border Patrol agents apprehended a group of five undocumented migrants, including two children, after human smugglers lowered them by rope down a 30-foot section of the border wall Friday morning in Calexico, Calif.
+EL CENTRO, Calif.
+(Border Report) — Border Patrol agents apprehended a group of five undocumented migrants, including two children, after human smugglers lowered them by rope down a 30-foot section of the border wall Friday morning in Calexico, California.

 The incident happened around 3:15 Friday morning about 120 miles east of San Diego.
 It was recorded by camera operators assigned to the El Centro Station’s Remote Video Surveillance System (RVSS).